 - Sugar – White sugar is what I used.
 You can replace 1/4 cup of the white sugar with brown sugar.
 It’s delicious!

-Sprinkling this fresh fruit sauce with a little cinnamon adds a warm touch.
+Sprinkling this fresh fruit sauce with a little cinnamon or a teaspoon, vanilla extract, or almond extract, adds a warm touch.

 This recipe can be increased or decreased according to the number of peaches you have.
 I wouldn’t use more lemon than what this recipe calls for unless you are doubling it.

-Just a few more peaches doesn’t warrant additional lemon juice.
+Just a few more peaches don’t warrant additional lemon juice.